zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 “He won’t take any money from me so we came up with  a compromise: I hire his car whenever I need a ride to or from the airport.”
 So Doris and her son have an arrangement.
 He doesn’t like taking money directly from Doris, from his mother – I mean, what son would ask his mother to give him m oney to give him a ride?
 So instead, Doris says that they “came up with,” or th ey found, “a compromise” (compromise).

 A “compromise” is an agreement between two people o r two groups of people in which each person or group gives something to the o ther.
 They reach an agreement to exchange something.
-In this case, Dori s and her son have a compromise.
+In this case, Doris and her son have a compromise.
 She won’t give him money directly.
 She will give the money to the ridesharing service who will then give that money –  or part of that money, really – to her son, Michael.
 It sounds like a pretty dumb a rrangement to me, but that’s what Doris and her son have come up with.

 She says, “I hire (hire) his car.”
 “To hire” here m eans to arrange to use or to be transported in his car.
 She says, “It works for us and there’s a bonus.”
 A “bonus” (bonus) is some additional benefit, some additional  thing you get in addition to the main benefit.
 Carl says, “What’s that?”
 Doris s ays, “I get to see my son every time I travel.”

 Carl says, rightly, “That seems like a strange arra ngement,” meaning a strange agreement that you two have, or a strange, unusual situation to be in.
 Doris says, “That may be so,” meaning maybe you’re right, “but if you can’t get your son to visit more often, what’s a mother to do?”
 Doris is saying that because her son won’t come and visit her, she has this arrangement.
 She doesn’t know what else she can do.

 That’s what she means by that final expression, “Wh at’s a mother to do?”
 You could say, “What’s a father to do?” or “What’s a br other to do?” or “What’s a boss to do?”
 The form of the expression – “What’s a (som eone) to do?” – means you don’t have any other options or any other choices.
 This is the only thing you can do.
-Doris thinks the only way she can see her son i s to pay to have him take her to the airport.
+Doris thinks the only way she can see her son is to pay to have him take her to the airport.

  Now let’s listen to the dialogue, this time at a normal speed.